tuanle186/redpanda_datastreaming_and_compresison/readme.md

 ### Running Server Data Decompression

-To run the server data compression mode:
+To run the server data decompression mode:
 ```sh
 python src/main.py server_data_decompression
 ```
+After that enter the number of compressed data entries you want to decompress

 ## Configuration

 The Kafka configuration is hardcoded in the script for simplicity.
 You can modify the following parameters in the